 NO LONGER ACCEPTING PROPOSALS

-Return in the Fall to this page for 2024 Call.
+Return to this page in the Fall for the 2024 Call for Proposals.

 TOAF is seeking proposals for installation, sculpture, new media and performance art that are appropriate for an outdoor setting and related weather conditions.

 Art Nest is dedicated to emerging and equity-seeking artists who are pushing the boundaries and honing their practice to animate public spaces with larger-scale works for outdoor settings.

 Through this project, TOAF commissions artists to create artwroks with guidance and mentorship from senior and emerging curators.
 The experience provides the necessary environment, outdoor challenges, resources and engaged audiences for future commissions and proposals for public artists.
 The program provides artists with the experience, infrastructure, training and audience exposure needed to build confidence for future public art competitions and commissions.
 Proposals should also account for visitor safety.
 All proposals are subject to approval by the City of Toronto.
 Show organizers will assign space at Nathan Phillips Square.

 An artist fee of $2,000 plus $2,000 for material costs will be paid to each selected artist.

 Art Nest is open to emerging artists who want to take their practice to the next level by creating commissioned public art projects to be installed at Nathan Phillips Square during the 62nd edition of the Toronto Outdoor Art Fair, July 7 – 9, 2023.

 TOAF has been celebrating art in public spaces and animating Toronto’s civic centre on a grand scale since 1961.
 The first iteration of Art Nest in 2022 was created in response to the City of Toronto’s ArtworxTO: Year of Public Art 2021-22 initiative.
 Championing career-launching platforms for the next generation of artists is central to TOAF’s programming values and key to the inspiration behind Art Nest.